 5.1 AIS may suspend the Services to carry out planned maintenance or upgrade work on the Services.
 The parties agree that this planned suspension or diminution of the Service shall not be included in any calculation for compensation under Paragraph 3 above and will not be included as part of any service level calculations.

-5.2 Except in the case of an emergency, AIS shall use reasonable endeavours to provide the Customer with notice of any suspension of the Service under Paragraph 5.1.
-If it fails to provide the appropriate notice, the Customer shall be entitled to a credit of one day’s free Service.
-The Customer notes and agrees that this Paragraph 5.2 is appropriate notice of the suspension of the Service under the terms of this Agreement.
+5.2 Except in the case of an emergency, AIS shall use reasonable endeavours to provide the Client with notice of any suspension of the Service under Paragraph 5.1.
+If it fails to provide the appropriate notice, the Client shall be entitled to a credit of one day’s free Service.
+The Client notes and agrees that this Paragraph 5.2 is appropriate notice of the suspension of the Service under the terms of this Agreement.

 5.3 AIS shall use reasonable endeavours to ensure that any disruption or interruption to the Services is kept to a minimum.
 AIS shall use reasonable endeavours not to suspend the Service for planned maintenance or upgrade work more than 12 times in any calendar year.

-5.4 Our Back UP only service is dependent on a Customers’ internet connection and quantity of data.
-A failed Back UP will be noted and, if practicable, re-run during working hours, on confirmation from the Customer.
-If this is not practicable the Back UP will be allowed to run at its next planned time slot.
+5.4 Our Backup only service is dependent on a Clients’ internet connection and quantity of data.
+A failed Backup will be noted and, if practicable, re-run during working hours, on confirmation from the Client.
+If this is not practicable the Backup will be allowed to run at its next planned time slot.